bioinformatics-ua/dicoogle-client-js/README.docs.md

 ## Installing

-### Node.js or Browser with bundling
+### Node.js

-Install "dicoogle-client" with `npm` and import the _default_ export or the named export `dicoogleClient` from the _"dicoogle-client"_ module.
+Install `dicoogle-client` with `npm` and import the _default_ export or the named export `dicoogleClient`.
 This works both in JavaScript and in TypeScript.

 ```javascript
 import dicoogleClient from 'dicoogle-client';
 ```

-When not using ECMAScript modules (CommonJS environment), you need to use an interoperability layer such as [Babel](https://babeljs.io).
+When not using ECMAScript modules (e.g. using CommonJS), you need to use an interoperability layer such as [Babel](https://babeljs.io).
-Otherwise, the module can be imported manually:
+Otherwise, the module will need to be imported dynamically:

 ```javascript
 import('dicoogle-client')